smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 ---
 layout: post
-title:  "Principle of Least Privilege for Code"
+title:  "Code with the Least Privilege"
-date:   2015-09-29 22:37:07
+date:   2015-11-16 22:37:07
-tags: preflights builds ci daryl quality
+tags: code ideas minimalist
 ---

 There is a principle in computer science called the Principle of Least